Play On (Carrie Underwood album): Promotional singles

 Prior to the release of the album, three promotional singles were released exclusively on Apple's iTunes Store.
 These promotional singles should not be confused with ordinary singles.

 "Mama's Song" was the first promotional single and was released on October 12, 2009.
 It was released to radio as the fourth official single off the album on September 13, 2010.
 "Temporary Home" was the second promotional single and was released on October 20, 2009.
 It was released to radio as the second official single off the album on December 14, 2009.
 "Undo It" was the final promotional single and was released on October 27, 2009.
 It was released to radio as the third official single off the album on May 24, 2010.

-"Temporary Home" received multiple forms of promotion, including performances on the Tonight Show with Conan O'Brien, the television special "A Home For the Holidays", Underwood's personal CMT Invitation Only event, Underwood's Christmas variety show entitled "Carrie Underwood: An All-Star Holiday Special", at the 45th ACM Awards, and on her Play On Tour.
+"Temporary Home" received multiple forms of promotion, including performances on The Tonight Show with Conan O'Brien, the television special A Home For the Holidays, Underwood's personal CMT Invitation Only event, Underwood's Christmas variety show, Carrie Underwood: An All-Star Holiday Special, at the 45th ACM Awards, and on her Play On Tour.

 After Underwood performed the track "Change" during the 2010 Idol Gives Back, the song received a 2,001% gain in sales, selling 9,000 to a total of 53,000 digital downloads.
 "Look at Me", a cover of a song originally by Alan Jackson, debuted at No. 22 on Country Digital Songs in 2014 after it appeared in a viral video, and sold 18,000 copies for the week for a total of 80,000 sold.

 Tours

 North American Tour

 Underwood began the Play On Tour on March 11, 2010.
 The tour includes several legs traveling across the globe, with the first and second leg focusing on the United States and Canada.
 Her opening acts/guest performers for the spring tour were Craig Morgan and Sons of Sylvia.
 The second leg included Sons of Sylvia and country singer Billy Currington.
-The first leg began in Reading, Pennsylvania on March 11, and concluded in St. Paul, Minnesota at the Minnesota State Fair on August 31.
-The second leg began on September 25, in Portland, Oregon, and concluded on December 19, in Calgary, Alberta, Canada.
+The first leg began in Reading, Pennsylvania on March 11, and concluded in Saint Paul, Minnesota at the Minnesota State Fair on August 31.
+The second leg began on September 25, in Portland, Oregon, and concluded on December 19, in Calgary, Canada.

 The tour was ranked at number 15 on the Top 100 Tours in July 2010 for the first half of the year.
 Within four months of the tour's first leg, it raked in an approximate total of $18,400,000, and sold over 375,000 tickets.